-3GPP has not considered multicast and broadcast capabilities in Release 15, thus, they are not included in 3GPP TS 23.501 v1.5.0 of 2017-11 [21].
+3GPP has not considered multicast and broadcast capabilities for 5GC and NR in Release 15, thus, they are not included in 3GPP TS 23.501 v1.5.0 of 2017-11 [21].
 Taking into consideration that the user plane and the control plane are separated, the following considerations apply to the 3GPP 5G architecture for multicast and broadcast capabilities.